 Matthew 7:1 | Judge Not, Least You Be Judged

 Judge not, lest you be judged.

 This is an extremely popular saying and one of the most searched for verses on Google.
 We all know the words, but we don’t know the context.
+This is one of the most misquoted Bible verses.
 We’ve totally ripped this out of context, making this one of the most misused verses in the Bible.
 It’s become a mantra of sorts for those that believe we shouldn’t judge and just let everyone live their lives.

 So many use this verse as an excuse to not listen about the faults others see in them.
 But that’s totally missing the point.
 When someone points something out in your life you should listen carefully.
 Every follower of Jesus should be getting the logs out of their eyes so they can see more clearly in order to help their brothers and sister.
 That’s why Jesus follows up this verse with Matthew 7:3-5.

 We shouldn’t point fingers and condemn.
 That’s what the religious of Jesus’ day (and today) did.
 And that helps no one.
 What we should do is come alongside each other in love.
 It’s not judging to help someone see the sin in their life.
 It’s judging when we condemn them for that sin rather than helping them.
 There’s a big difference between the two.

 If you want a more complete picture of this verse I’ve written about it here: Judge Not (what it really means)

 Philippians 4:13 | I Can Do All Things

 I can do all things through him who strengthens me.